 Credentials and Experience

-Applicants to the MA in Science Writing or Graduate Certificate in Science Writing should possess some basic familiarity with reading and writing in the field, although they need not be published or professional writers.
+Applicants to the MA in Science Writing or Graduate Certificate in Science Writing should possess some familiarity with or interest in journalistic or creative writing and reading in the area of science, medicine, nature, technology or related fields, although they need not be published or professional writers.
 A background in science is useful but not required.
-Some applicants might receive permission to take a core course or two as a Provisional Student.
+Some applicants might receive permission to take a core course or two as a Provisional Student or to take courses without seeking a degree or certificate as a Special Student.
 (See Admission Status below.)
 Applicants must be proficient in grammar, punctuation, spelling and usage.
 The program does not require a graduate entrance examination or proficiency in a foreign language.

-- A Statement of Purpose, explaining the applicant’s aspirations as a writer or editor in the field and describing the applicant’s recent reading.
+- A creative, well-crafted Statement of Purpose explaining the applicant’s aspirations as a writer or editor in the field and describing the applicant’s recent reading.

-- Recent writing samples in the field, demonstrating the applicant’s current development as a writer.
+- Recent writing samples demonstrating the applicant’s promise and current development as a journalist, creative writer, or communications writer.

-The Science Writing Program also will review up to three recommendation letters relating to the applicant’s experience or promise as a writer.
+The Science Writing Program also will review up to three recommendation letters if they directly relate to the applicant’s experience or promise as a writer.
 Letters of Recommendation are optional.

 Statement of Purpose

 The Statement of Purpose should describe the applicant’s education, experience and interest in writing or editing about science, medicine or technology.
-Statements of Purpose are reviewed for content, creativity and the level of interest in the field.
-The statement also should describe the applicant’s recent reading.
-The statement should not exceed three typewritten pages, single- or double-spaced.
-If the applicant wants permission to take only a course or two and is not applying to the MA or Certificate program, the Statement should specify the desired course or courses.
+Statements of Purpose are reviewed for creativity, content and the level of interest in the field, so we appreciate originality and professional or personal reflection.
+The statement also should describe the applicant’s recent reading (books, periodicals, digital sites or other works).
+The statement should be at least one and no more than three typewritten pages, single- or double-spaced.
+If the applicant wants permission to take only a course or two as a Special Student, the Statement should specify the desired course or courses.

-Applicants may submit copies of the published equivalent of the above lengths, although submitted samples do not have to be published.
-Applicants with digital writing samples should submit the entire sample, not just a link.
-The samples usually should be no more than five years old.
-Academic papers, peer-reviewed research reports, or government documents generally are not recommended as writing samples; most samples should be journalism, communication writing, essays, creative writing, blogging, etc. Applicants may submit uncompleted work if they label it as such.
+Applicants may submit copies of published writing, although submitted samples do not have to be published.
+Applicants with digital writing samples should submit a copy of the entire sample, not just a link.
+The majority of samples in the application should be no more than five years old.
+Applicants may submit uncompleted work if they label it as such.

 Applicants to the MA in Science Writing and Graduate Certificate in Science Writing are reviewed by an Admissions Committee of program leadership and faculty.
-Applicants are either rejected or accepted as a Degree candidate, Certificate candidate, Provisional Student or Special Student.
+Applicants are either rejected or accepted as a Degree candidate, Certificate candidate, Provisional Student, or Special Student.
 Earning Provisional Student and Special Student status in the Science Writing Program does not eliminate the need to submit full writing samples and undergo a full admissions review.
-Additionally, the Science Writing Program differs from other AAP graduate programs in the status of Provisional and Special Students:
+Additionally, the Science Writing Program differs from other AAP graduate programs in the handling of Provisional and Special Student status:

 - Admissions Requirements